fifisayad/MarketMonitoring/README.md

 This service provides **real-time market data** for trading pairs from the **Hyperliquid exchange**.
 It is designed to be **lightweight**, **reliable**, and **modular**, enabling seamless integration with other systems through **Python shared memory**.

-The system continuously monitors market updates at a **1-minute ("1m") interval**, ensuring stable and accurate statistics that can be accessed by connected processes.
+The system continuously monitors market updates, ensuring stable and accurate statistics that can be accessed by connected processes.

 ---